canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 * Visit [Mozilla's documentation hub for the developer tools](https://developer.mozilla.org/son/docs/Tools) to read more about the features and capabilities of each tab in the developer tools panel.
 * Read [Mozilla's web developer blog](https://hacks.mozilla.org/) and sign up for their newsletter to be kept up to date with the latest improvements to Firefox, as well as forthcoming changes that might affect your web pages.
 * Use [MDN web docs](https://developer.mozilla.org/) as a one-stop reference to HTML, CSS, JavaScript and more, including compatibility tables to help you avoid using proprietary or poorly supported features.
+ * If you're new to web development you might find the [getting started](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) pages particularly helpful.
+ * If you already have a little experience, the [introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) and [introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS) pages might be more relevant.
+ * Once you're comfortable with the basics of HTML and CSS you can move on to scripting with the [JavaScript basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) page.